microsoft/r-server-loan-credit-risk/_includes/step4.md

 On the Test Data tab, Bernie uses the checkboxes at the top right to find a suitable level of risk for extending a loan.
 He starts by unchecking all boxes, which shows the entire test set.
 Then starting at the top (99%), he checks consecutive boxes to view characteristics of those loans whose scores fall into that percentile or above.
-The Loan Summary table shows how many loans, the total and average amount, and the average interest rate for those loans that are not bad (isBad = False) as well as those that are truly bad (isBad = True).
+The Loan Summary table shows how many loans, the total and average amount, and the average interest rate for those loans that are not bad (Bad Loan = False) as well as those that are truly bad (Bad Loan = True).
 This allows him to see how many good loans he would be rejecting if he were to use this cutoff value.

-Directly below the checkboxes is the actual cutoff value to use for the current loans, as well as the bad loan rate associated with this cutoff value - for percentiles of 80 and above, the value is .47.
+Directly below the checkboxes is the actual cutoff value to use for the current loans, as well as the bad loan rate associated with this cutoff value - for percentiles of 80 and above, the value is .4680.
 <img src="images/test.jpg">

 Now Bernie switches to the Prod Data tab to view some scored potential loans.
-He uses the .47 cutoff value and views information about these loans.
+He uses the .4680 cutoff value and views information about these loans.
 He sees he will reject 9 of the 22 potential loans based on this critera.
 <img src="images/prod.jpg">